-All writing assignments should be sent via email to your designated reader by the beginning of class the day they are due.
-This also applies to the first draft and peer review sessions (the only times you need to bring hardcopies of the paper is when you bring in 3 copies of your draft on peer review days).
+All writing assignments should be emailed to your designated reader before class time the day they are due.
+This also applies to the first draft and peer review sessions (be sure to bring 3 hardcopies to class for your peer review readers at that time).
 Out of respect to those who meet this expectation, late papers will be subject to downgrading.